xoxzo/blog.xoxzo.com/content/Engineering/asizeof.md

 You can find a bottleneck in your script using `asizeof` by checking the size of values in your script.
 In complex and complicated scripts, probably we will need another more convenient tools, but in small scripts `asizeof` will be handy.

-Asizeof can be used when you intuitively guess which variable can be problematic, and check its size, to to confirm the hunch.
-But if you totally don't know where the issue may be, and if your problematic code consist of dozens or hundrets of lines, then better to use memory profilers, because you cannot write `print(asizeof())` on every variable.
+Asizeof can be used when you intuitively guess which variable can be problematic, and check its size, and to confirm the hunch.
+But if you totally do not know where the issue may be, and if your problematic code consist of dozens or hundreds of lines, then better to use memory profilers, because you cannot write `print(asizeof())` on every variable.

 Example: